Elelei/miradrip-website/README.md

 ## About

 Miradrip is an online fashion brand focused on delivering value and quality.
 Our website provides a seamless experience for customers looking to purchase fashionable clothing and accessories.
 With categories catering to both men and women, we ensure that every piece speaks to style, comfort, and sophistication.
-Your satisfaction is our main concern

 ## Features